 I was sitting on the couch the other evening watching football when my oldest son, who rarely has much to say, piped up and said,

 “Dad, what happens if you test gas pressure and forget to put the plug back in?”

 The hair raised on parts of me where hair shouldn't raise.

-Turns out he was just curious and hadn't actually forgotten to put the test plug back in on a valve but it did get me thinking that there is nothing quite so scary in our trade as a combustible gas leak and none more odious than “forgetting” something that critical.
+It turns out he was just curious and hadn't actually forgotten to put the test plug back in on a valve.
+However, it did get me thinking that there is nothing quite so scary in our trade as a combustible gas leak and none more odious than “forgetting” something that critical.